EnglishSpanish

 2. Genetically irregularly shaped or curved toenails

-3. Footwear or socks that are too tight or narrow, placing unnecessary and added pressure on your toenails
+3. Footwear or socks that are too tight or narrow, placing unnecessary added pressure on your toenails

 4. An injury to the toenail, like stubbing your toe, dropping something on it, or kicking something repeatedly